cs220s24/trivia-discord-bot/README.md

 - Finally run the program using: python3 main.py

 ### FLASK_SECRET_KEY
-- Use python3 command in terminal to enter the python3 interactive evirnonemnt
+- Type: python3 in terminal to enter the python3 REPLenvironment
 - Type import secrets
 - Type print(secrets.token_hex())
 - Whatever was printed out, paste that into the . env file between the quotation marks in FLASK_SECRET_KEY =""